-If we had to suffer a government backed cupcake industry, we’d lose our minds and revolt.
+If we had to suffer a government backed cupcake industry we’d lose our minds and revolt.
 Imagine the stale, crusty, moldy fare we’d have to choose from.
-Maybe we’d only have three flavors, sold out of a centralized government run warehouse in Washington DC, with rules so arcane we may consider not eating cupcakes anymore!
-They’d have rules that would require we eat no more than one cupcake per month, consumed only with milk (not coffee, juice or water, thanks to the dairy lobbyists), and people that were overweight could only eat one per month, and people that were obese would not be allowed to eat any at all (thanks to the health insurance lobbyists).
+Maybe we’d only have three flavors sold out of a centralized government run warehouse in Washington DC.
+Rules would be so arcane we may consider not eating cupcakes anymore!
+They’d have rules that would require we eat no more than one cupcake per week, consumed only with milk.
+No coffee, juice or water, thanks to the dairy lobbyists!
+And people that were overweight could only eat one per month.
+Maybe people that were obese would not be allowed to eat any at all, thanks to the health insurance lobbyists.
 Imagine the underground market for illegal cupcakes!
 And imagine the boon the cake and pie industry lobbyists would see.
 People would lose it!
 Why not lose it over the government backed mortgage industry?

-If consumers want an easier time getting a mortgage, with less hassle and less paperwork, we need to get government out of the mortgage business.
-But once government gets into an industry, and start playing favorites and brings their inevitable bureaucracy to a transaction, its difficult to stop.
-More importantly, people get addicted to government giveaways.
-Currently, government backing of the mortgage industry brings lower interest rates, and people can’t dream of an alternative.
+If consumers want an easier time getting a mortgage with less hassle and less paperwork, we need to get government out of the mortgage business.
+But once government gets into an industry its difficult to stop.
+And they start playing favorites and bring their inevitable bureaucracy to a transaction.
+More importantly, they get people addicted to government giveaways.
+Currently, government backing of the mortgage industry brings us lower interest rates, and people can’t dream of an alternative.

-Most people know there is no government giveaway, and all government programs come at a price, usually a steep price.
+Most people know there is no government giveaway.
+All government programs come at a price, usually a steep price.
 And we need to remember there was a mortgage market prior to government’s involvement.
-Canada is a perfect example of a country with no mortgage giveaways by government, getting a mortgage is a reasonable process, and real estate prices have not fluctuated wildly up and down.
-When we pay the price for the mortgage industry to be removed from the government teat, it will be painful, but in the long run, it will be the only answer.
-Otherwise, we will suffer from expensive and inept government solutions to prop up the mortgage and real estate industries, which in the end we pay more for in taxes than we benefit from.
+Canada is a perfect example of a country with no mortgage giveaways by government.
+Getting a mortgage is a reasonable process, and real estate prices have not fluctuated wildly up and down.
+When we pay the price for the mortgage industry to be removed from the government teat, it will be painful.
+But in the long run, it will be the only answer.
+Otherwise, we will suffer from expensive and inept government solutions to prop up the mortgage and real estate industries.
+In the end we pay more for in taxes than we benefit from.
 And we’ll suffer an up and down real estate market and an extremely ridiculous mortgage application process.

 The ultimate solution is only one based in free markets, just as with a thriving cupcake industry.
-Government’s monkeying around in FNMA/FHLMC, trying to create homeowners out of renters solely for political capital, has already proven to be disastrous, and has helped to bring our country to the brink of economic catastrophe.
+Government’s intervention in FNMA/FHLMC, trying to create homeowners out of renters solely for political capital, has already proven to be disastrous.
+It has helped to bring our country to the brink of economic catastrophe.
 Why would we allow them more control over the mortgage industry?
-Whether we remove ourselves from FNMA/FHLMC slowly or abruptly is not up to me, I only know that it has to happen.
+Whether we remove ourselves from FNMA/FHLMC slowly or abruptly is not up to me.
+I only know that it has to happen.
 If someone else has a logical answer as to why government should stay involved in the mortgage industry forever, I’d like to hear from you.